mongodb/leafygreen-ui/.changeset/popover.md

   - When `renderMode="inline"`, the popover element will render inline in the DOM where it's written
   - When `renderMode="portal"`, the popover element will portal into a new div appended to the body.
 Alternatively, it can be portaled into a provided `portalContainer` element

-[LG-4446](https://jira.mongodb.org/browse/LG-4446): The `PopoverProvider` from the `@leafygreen-ui/leafygreen-provider` package can be used to pass props to a deeply nested popover element.
-It will read `PopoverContext` values if an explicit prop is not defined in the popover component instance.
+[LG-4446](https://jira.mongodb.org/browse/LG-4446): The `PopoverPropsProvider` from the `@leafygreen-ui/leafygreen-provider` package can be used to pass props to a deeply nested popover element.
+It will read `PopoverPropsContext` values if an explicit prop is not defined in the popover component instance.
 This applies for the following props:
   - `dismissMode`
   - `onEnter`
   - `onEntering`